Eamonn Meaney Counselling & Psychotherapy

 • Sleep changes.
 Either insomnia, especially waking in the early hours of the morning, or oversleeping (also known as hypersomnia).

 • Self-loathing.
-Strong feelings of worthlessness or guilt.
-You harshly criticise yourself for perceived faults and mistakes.
+Strong feelings of worthlessness or guilt – harshly criticising yourself for perceived faults and mistakes.

 • Reckless behaviour.
-You engage in escapist behaviour such as substance abuse, compulsive gambling, reckless driving, or dangerous sports.
+Engaging in escapist behaviours such as substance abuse, compulsive gambling, reckless driving, or dangerous sports.

 • Concentration problems.
 Trouble focusing, making decisions, or remembering things.

-Depression can occur as a result of the break-up of a relationship, genetic predisposition, loss of a job, bereavement, or there may be no obvious cause.
+Depression can occur as a result of the break-up of a relationship, genetic predisposition, loss of a job, self-identity struggles, bereavement, or there may be no obvious cause.

 What are the different levels of depression?

 Individuals will present as depressed to other individuals.
-Most of the aforementioned symptoms characterise this form of depression.
-Typically these factors include a combination of: feelings of sadness, anxiety or boredom, low energy, tiredness or fatigue, under or over sleeping, poor concentration ability, loss of interest in hobbies, family or social life, low self-esteem, some suicidal thoughts, and physical pains with no physical basis.
+Most of the aforementioned symptoms characterise this form of Depression.
+Typically, these factors include a combination of feelings of sadness, Anxiety or boredom, low energy, tiredness, or fatigue, under or over sleeping, poor concentration ability, loss of interest in hobbies, family, or socialising, low self-esteem, some suicidal thoughts, and pains without an apparent physical basis.

-Formerly known as manic depression, this illness manifests with contrasting mood swings between periods of depression versus periods of elation for about 1 in every 100 of the population, although 15% of these individuals may only ever experience a single bipolar episode in their lives (HSE 2008; HSE 2012).
-Symptoms of the depressed phase are the same as those of unipolar depression already described above such as apathy, despair, lethargy and self-deprecating perspectives.
+Formerly known as manic Depression, this illness manifests with contrasting mood swings between periods of Depression, versus periods of elation, for about 1 in every 50 of the population.
+Symptoms of the depressed phase are the same as those of unipolar Depression already described above, such as apathy, despair, lethargy, and self-deprecating perspectives.

 What are the symptoms of elation or mania?